tommasopeduzzi/t/README.md

 Small compiler for my own programming language called t.
 This project is mostly based on the official llvm tutorial with some modifications made to it.

+Currently known bugs/problems:
+- [ ] If there is no terminator instruction in the outermost layer of a function, the JIT will crash
+- [ ] Lexer currently doesn't have a way to handle negative numbers and multiple characacter operators

 TODO:
 - [x] Functions
 - [x] Calls